 We are so connected via technology, and so disconnected precisely because of technology.
 Technology allows us to transcend our physicality, and yet it alienates us from the natural world and from each other.
 By bringing the focus back to nature, back to each other, through design we can encourage people to reconnect with their surroundings and to reconnect and celebrate the beauty of the sky, to sit with your friends and family and watch the sun set and the moon rise, and it could be anywhere.
 It could be in the city, in the country, in the desert, in the canyon.
 Our work is tuned to these types of moments.

-Proceeds from Spirit of Place are going to Oceana, which protects and restores the world’s oceans.
+Proceeds from Spirit of Place’s collector’s edition go to Oceana, which protects and restores the world’s oceans.
 Why Oceana?

 We are excited about what Oceana is doing for the environment.
 The planet is predominantly covered with water, and we thought that donating our proceeds in this way would have a significant impact in trying to make the world a better place, in cleaning up the mess we have created through industrialization.
 It’s more important now than ever before to recalibrate our thinking about the planet and to help however we can.